Why Tracking GLP-1 Injection Site Reactions Matters

 -

 An injection site reaction is a local skin response near the shot location.
 Reactions often include redness, swelling, pain, bruising, or a small lump.
-Most local reactions appear within 0–48 hours after injection, so logging early improves accuracy (Doctronic blog).
-Reported incidence varies, but many sources note local reactions in roughly 10–20% of users, depending on medication and method of administration (FAERS safety-signal study (2024), FamilyTree Primary Care).
+Many local reactions are noticed within the first couple of days after injection, so logging early improves accuracy (Doctronic blog).
+Reported incidence varies by medication and method of administration.
+Track reactions in Pepio to spot personal patterns and prepare cleaner notes for clinicians (FAERS safety-signal study (2024), FamilyTree Primary Care).

 Two quick frameworks to remember

-- The 5‑Step Reaction Logging Framework — Record the event, rate severity, add a photo, note duration, and tag the site.
+The 5‑Step Reaction Logging Framework — Record the event, rate severity, add a photo reference, note duration, and tag the site.
 Use this as a checklist each shot to keep entries consistent.

-Pick one place to keep every dose, photo, and note.
+Pick one place to keep every dose, note, and any photo reference.
 A dedicated tracker beats scattered notes because it makes past entries easy to find.
-Choose a tool that supports export, photos, and a simple severity field.
+Choose a tool that supports export and a simple severity field.
 Manual notes can work, but they make trend analysis harder and export slower.
-A spreadsheet gives structure, but it adds friction for photos and quick entries.
-Pepio helps users keep shots, photos, and notes together so records are easier to review without hunting through screenshots.
+A spreadsheet gives structure, but it adds friction for quick entries and cross-referencing images.
+Pepio helps you log injections, sites, symptoms, and dose history, manage rotation, and export records.
+If you take photos separately, reference them in your notes.
+Try the free GLP-1 Shot Tracker or download the iOS app for durable dose history and push reminders at https://pepio.app/download.

 Use a standard field set so each entry means the same thing.
 Capture these fields: